The Tongue: Musical career

 On Dec 1 2022 The Tongue released the music video for his new single "Neck + Neck" – the first Australian hip hop clip ever to be made entirely using A.I (Artificial Intelligence) generated art.
 The video features 'cameos' from Vladimir Putin, Flume, James Packer, Kobe Bryant, Tai Tuivasa, Elle Macpherson, Danny Lim, Kanye West, Jim Morrison, Adam Goodes and many more.
-The clip was a collaboration/co-direction between The Tongue and Sydney-based filmmaker Bernadette Murray, with the pair creating the hundreds of prompts/images/animations over the course of two months.

 Live performance

 The Tongue undertook many headline tours around Australia from 2006 to 2016 in support of his various albums and mixtapes.
 He also toured as a backup vocalist with Sydney group Astronomy Class (Ozi Batla, Chasm and Sir Robbo).

 The Tongue and Astronomy Class performed in Cambodia in 2012 as part of The Tiger Translate Festival.

-The Tongue performed at major Australian festivals, including the Big Day Out, Good Vibrations Festival, Groovin The Moo, Sydney Festival, Peats Ridge, Sounds of Spring, Coaster and Park Jam.
+The Tongue performed at major Australian festivals, including the Big Day Out, Good Vibrations Festival, Groovin' The Moo, Sydney Festival, Peats Ridge, Sounds of Spring, Coaster and Park Jam.
 He has also completed national tours with Mac Miller, Astronomy Class, Drapht and Pharoahe Monch.